 Flutist Mary Matthews' playing is described as lovely and elegant but also aggressively declamatory, with a gorgeous dark tone (Flutist Quarterly).
-She enjoys an active and impressive career as an international soloist and chamber musician, new music specialist, and educator.
-She has performed on four continents in venues such as Carnegie Hall, Severance Hall, the Sydney Conservatorium of Music, Fundação Universidade do Sul de Santa Catarina, Festival Goethe Institut Música Nueva, and Cité Internationale des Arts.
-She has also been a performing artist with the Newport Music Festival and the Maryland Wind Festival.
+She enjoys an active career as an international soloist, chamber musician, and orchestral flutist and has performed on four continents in venues such as Carnegie Hall, Severance Hall, the Sydney Conservatorium of Music, Fundação Universidade do Sul de Santa Catarina, Festival Goethe Institut Música Nueva, and Cité Internationale des Arts.
+She has performed as a soloist and chamber musician at the Newport Music Festival and is a member of the Maryland Wind Festival.
 Dr. Matthews joined the faculty at Tennessee Technological University in 2018.
 As part of her work at TTU, she is principal flutist of the Bryan Symphony Orchestra and is a member of the Cumberland Quintet.

 A sought-after performer of new music, Mary has premiered over 30 new works by prominent American composers.
 She is known for her command of extended techniques and her adventurous programming.
 In February of 2018, she released the album "Three-Nine Line" on the MSR Classics label in collaboration with flutist-composer Nicole Chamberlain and flutist Matthew Angelo.
 The album features Nicole Chamberlain's solo, duo, and trio works for flute.
 Additionally, she is half of Duo Rossignol with soprano Hillary LaBonte, and the two have been featured at New Music Gathering, the Dairy Arts Center's Soundscape series, and the National Flute Association convention.
 She also performs as a member of the Khemia Ensemble, a 12-member ensemble dedicated to the programming of diverse and innovative repertoire.